tyronechen/SARS-CoV-2/README.md

 [Visit our lab website here.](https://bioinformaticslab.erc.monash.edu/) Contact Sonika Tyagi at [sonika.tyagi@monash.edu](mailto:sonika.tyagi@monash.edu).

+This work was presented at the [ABACBS (Australian Bioinformatics and Computational Biology Society) Conference 2020](https://doi.org/10.7490/F1000RESEARCH.1118362.1).

 ## Overview

 Integrate multi-omics data for SARS-Cov-2.
 2 modalities are used, proteome and translatome.
 Note that while classical translatome assays measure RNA attached to the ribosome, the authors use a custom method which measures nascent protein directly, so both datasets measure protein molecule abundances.